AngelGryph/Karatur/README.md

 Infinity Engine Discords, I created this bug-fixed version of the mod as a small service to the modding community.
-I do not intend to claim this mod as my own work and should the original author return and demand that I remove this, I I will do so.
+I do not intend to claim this mod as my own work and should the original author return and demand that I remove this, I will immediately do so.

 Corsymyr's original description: